 Speak Up: Increasing Individual Advocacy Funding

-PWdWA shares with other Disability Advocacy Network Australia (DANA) members our disappointment with the Federal Government's decision not to increase much-needed funding for individual advocacy services across the country.
+PWdWA shares with other Disability Advocacy Network Australia (DANA) members our disappointment with the Federal Government's decision not to increase much-needed funding for individual advocacy services nationwide.
 We believe that it's crucial for everyone who needs an advocate to be able to access one.

 We will continue working with other DANA members to lobby the Government to respond to the Disability Royal Commission and start implementing the recommendations from the NDIS Review in the coming months.